Integration & Unit Testing

 Test Base

 xUnit considers a single class file containing multiple test-methods as a single test-collection.
 A test-collection is a set of test-methods that would be executed serially together, but never in parallel.
 I.e. two test-methods of the same class will never execute simultaneously.
 In fact, it's impossible to make it do so.
 The order in which the methods are executed is not guaranteed (unless we do explicit ordering).
-Inherit TestBase<TAppFixture> to create a test-class:
+Inherit TestBase<TAppFixture> to create a test-class. xUnit will inject the derived AppFixture via the constructor.

 public class MyTests(MyApp App) : TestBase<MyApp>